elmoritz/CommandLineTool-template/README.md

-# Swift-CLI
+# POEditor

-A template for an async/await compatible command line tool written in swift.
+A description of this package.